Daylonz/MCCBounceEnable/README.md

 # MCCBounceEnable
 A program that alters the tick rate of Halo 2 Classic in Halo:MCC to enable super bouncing.
-This program utilizes memory pattern searching to ensure that any updates to Halo:MCC will not break this tool.
+This program utilizes memory pattern matching to ensure that any updates to Halo:MCC will not cause it to malfunction.
 This tool was created after seeing complaints of an existing tool (MCCbounce) that was breaking with hardcoded memory addresses.
+This tool calculates addresses at runtime.

 [Bounce Demo](https://gfycat.com/totaldarlingcirriped)